bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 forwarding to view the output Jupyter notebook.
 The command for this is shown at the top of the Jupyter notebook output screen, and needs to be executed on your local computer.
 After executing this, you can click one of the links on the running Jupyter notebook screen.
 The link will open on your web-browser.
-Click on the "analysis" folder link, and then click the link labeled "prevalence_plotting."
+There should be a folder with a name that matches the "variant_calling_folder" variable from the config.yaml file (e.g. stats_and_variant_calling).
+Click this folder, and click the the link labeled "prevalence_plotting.ipynb."
 Follow the instructions in the notebook.